Bolivarian Revolution: Plan Bolívar 2000

 Plan Bolívar 2000 was the first of the Bolivarian Missions enacted under of administration of Venezuelan President Hugo Chávez.
 According to the United States Department of State, Chávez wanted to "send the message that the military was not a force of popular repression, but rather a force for development and security".
 The United States State Department also commented that this happened "only 23 days after his inauguration" and that he wanted to show his closest supporters "that he had not forgotten them".
-The plan involved around 40,000 Venezuelan soldiers engaged in door-to-door anti-poverty activities, including mass vaccinations, food distribution in slum areas and education.
 Several scandals affected the program as allegations of corruption were formulated against Generals involved in the plan, arguing that significant amounts of money had been diverted.

 Mission Barrio Adentro

 The mission was to provide comprehensive publicly funded health care, dental care and sports training to poor and marginalized communities in Venezuela.
 Barrio Adentro featured the construction of thousands of iconic two-story medical clinics—consultorios or doctor's offices—as well as staffing with resident certified medical professionals.
 Barrio Adentro constitutes an attempt to deliver a de facto form of universal health care, seeking to guarantee access to quality and cradle-to-grave medical attention for all Venezuelan citizens.
 As of 2006, the staff included 31,439 professionals, technical personnel, and health technicians, of which 15,356 were Cuban doctors and 1,234 Venezuelan doctors.
 The Latin American branch of the World Health Organization and UNICEF both praised the program.

 Although positive outcomes have come from the mission, there have been some struggles as well.
 In July 2007, Douglas León Natera, chairman of the Venezuelan Medical Federation, reported that up to 70% of the modules of Barrio Adentro were either abandoned or were left unfinished.
 In 2014, residents in Caracas also complained of the service despite large funding from the Venezuelan government.